hugomilan/tlmbht/README.md

 I started developing the TLMBHT in Matlab but I intend to code it in another language.
 Accompaning the code, follows a code for solving the BHE in 2D and 3D analyticaly for simplified geometries.
 The geometries are rectangular and cubic.
 I will discuss them after the papers get published (e-mail me if you need them though).

-Please, fell free to use the software for educational and research purposes.
+Please, fell free to use the software for educational, research and non-profit purposes.
 You can modify it and your modifications can be (if you want to) included into this project.
-The limitation is that it cannot be used for profitable purposes (due to Cornell License constrains; please, read the license file for more information).
+For profitable purpose, please contact the Center for Technology Licensing at Cornell University (see the LICENSE file for more information).

 <b>References and Acknoledgements:</b> Please, refer to these files in the root.